 My first visit to a Frisian island since I was a kid (affinity to islands and sea: Inselfieber).
 After more than a month of being land-locked in the Netherlands and Germany, we were very much looking forward to an island recovery on Heligoland.

-It is basically a rock in the high seas which brings strategic value to the island, be it as a shelter for pirates, rich fishing grounds for herring (long gone), the base for pilots to escort ships safely into the harbours of the Hanse (such as Bremen and Hamburg) or naval base and fortress.
+It is basically a rock on the high seas which brings strategic value to the island, be it as a shelter for pirates, rich fishing grounds for herring (long gone), or the base for pilots to escort ships safely into the harbours of the Hanse (such as Bremen and Hamburg) or naval base and fortress.
 Ownership switched from Frisian to Danish and then back and forth between Denmark and the Duchy of Schleswig.
 In 1807 the island became British and shortly after the island tourism – seaside spa – began.
-With the Heligoland-Zanzibar Treaty in 1890, the island became part of the newly unified Germany in exchange the UK got the trading rights with Zanzibar (actually the deal was a little more complex than that and has been deliberately misinterpreted).
+With the Heligoland-Zanzibar Treaty in 1890, the island became part of the newly unified Germany.
+In exchange, the UK got the trading rights with Zanzibar (actually the deal was a little more complex than that and has been deliberately misinterpreted).

 Anyhow, later on, the German Nazi regime had huge plans for the island and we can really recommend visiting the local museum (website only in German) and joining a bunker tour (English tours should be possible if planned in advance) to learn about megalomania, suffering, and endurance.
 After the war, the British took over and wanted to blow up all the military parts of the bunker system and fortifications.
 In 1947 the biggest non-nuclear explosion shook the main island to its base and changed its shape (the Mittelland was created).
 However, documents recently made public, show that the English didn’t intend to blow up the whole island as is often written.
 Nevertheless, the British and American military used the island for practising bombing.
 Only in 1952, the former inhabitants of Heligoland (Hallunder) were allowed to return to their island to rebuild.